wp-plugins/bv-pantheon-migration/readme.txt

 == Description ==

 The easiest way to migrate your site to Pantheon.
-The blogVault Account can be created by visiting the website, https://blogvault.net.
-This account credentials, can then be used to sign-in to the plugin.

 == Changelog ==
 = 1.16 =